softvar/json2html/README.rst

 Features
 --------

-1. User-friendly readable format.
+1. User-friendly Table fomat - easy to read and show.
+2. If any value of some key is array of objects, and all keys of all those objects are same, it will auto-club them instead of creating a new row for each Object within Array.
+For eg: ```jsonObject = {"sampleData": [ {"a":1, "b":2, "c":3}, {"a":5, "b":6, "c":7} ] }```
-2. Easy to style for different purposes.
+3. Easy to style for different purposes.
+Pass table attributes so that generated Table can have custom attributes like class, etc..

 Installation
 -------------